Yirzzzz/Baby-Awesome-Reinforcement-Learning-for-LLMs-and-Agentic-AI/README.md

 - **REINFORCE++: An Efficient RLHF Algorithm with Robustness to Both Prompt and Reward Models( REINFORCE++;2025)** [![Paper](https://img.shields.io/badge/Paper-arXiv-blue)](https://arxiv.org/abs/2501.03262)

+  > REINFORCE++ keeps the standard RLHF framework (SFT → Reward Model → Policy Optimization) **but replaces PPO with an improved REINFORCE algorithm**.
+By removing PPO’s clipping complexity and adding a variance-reduction baseline, it provides a simpler and more efficient alternative while remaining robust to prompt variations and noisy reward models

 - **On-Policy RL Meets Off-Policy Experts: Harmonizing Supervised Fine-Tuning and Reinforcement Learning via Dynamic Weighting (CHORD; 2025)** [![Paper](https://img.shields.io/badge/Paper-arXiv-blue)](https://arxiv.org/abs/2508.11408)

-  > `CHORD` found sometimes pure RL outperform SFT-then-RL.
+  > `CHORD` found sometimes **pure RL outperform SFT-then-RL**.
 Thus, it replaces the classic SFT-then-RL pipeline with a unified regime that folds SFT into RL as a dynamically weighted auxiliary loss